- Programme leader: Geophysics BSc / MGeophys, BSc

 My role as programme leader is varied.
 I’m responsible for the design and development of the course to ensure that it offers a coherent set of modules and a large part of this involves actively seeking feedback from you as students on the course.
 I’ll meet with you at the beginning and end of the year to talk to you about this.
 Another part of my role is to provide guidance to you about the programme and the modules you want to take, as well as any other programme related queries you may have.
 Your personal tutors can also help you with this.

 We live on a complex and fascinating planet.
-Students on the undergraduate geophysics programmes will learn how to use the principles of physics to understand and explore that planet.
+Studying this course, you will learn how to use the principles of physics to understand and explore that planet.
 If we consider the field of seismology, we find that you will be taught by lecturers who are engaged in research on how seismology can be used to monitor volcanic activity, evaluate oil reservoirs, study glacier dynamics and determine the composition and structure of the Earth’s deep interior.

 I look forward to meeting you in person soon.